Norbiton has no Gothic King. No apparatus of State. No civil service, no Council of Ten.

 Euler reduced the problem to an analytic model, as follows: let each land mass be one vertex or node, and each bridge be one edge connecting those nodes.
 If any one node is not to be either the start or the end of the walk, it must be connected by an even number of edges (one to arrive, one to leave); thus at least two of the four nodes (two landmasses; two islands) must be connected by an even number of edges to all of the others.
 In Königsberg, this is not the case.

-And in one powerful, brow-beetling sweep of thought, Euler saved himself the trouble of ever visiting Königsberg and pacing its streets in person.
+And in one powerful, brow-beetling sweep of thought, Euler saved himself the trouble of ever visiting Königsberg and pacing its streets in person, in an eternal wandering of empirical non-proof.

 Euler was working to a principle of abstraction and simplification.
 He had expressed the city as a matrix of nodes and vertices.
 The noisy reality of stone and brick, of commerce and politics, of pedestrians halt and hale, has been at once simplified, and amplified.
 This is mathematics.
 This will be, in time, topology.